sahandhdz/CUDA-PMPP/Chapter_5/Exercises/README.md

 #### b.
 Peak FLOPS=300 GFLOPS, peak memory bandwidth=250 GB/second.

+The computational intensity is 1.125.
+Accordingly, we have `1.125 (FLOP/B) *250 (GB/second)  = 281.25 GFLOP`S, which is  below the peak limit of 300 GFLOPS.
+So the kernel is memory bound.

 #### 10. To manipulate tiles, a new CUDA programmer has written a device kernel that will transpose each tile in a matrix.
 The tiles are of size BLOCK_WIDTH by BLOCK_WIDTH, and each of the dimensions of matrix A is known to be a multiple of BLOCK_WIDTH.
 The kernel invocation and code are shown below.
 BLOCK_WIDTH is known at compile time and could be set anywhere from 1 to 20.

 ```c++